 What should you communicate to people who don’t know you?
 What’s absolutely essential?

-How to write your tagline
+How to write a tagline

 Have you decided you need a tagline?